top of page

 Mitigating water damage quickly is not only smart—it’s required by most insurance policies.
 Acting fast helps you avoid claim disputes and prevents irreversible property loss.

 📞 Call 469-446-9410 or send us a message for 24/7 water damage help in Frisco, Plano, Prosper, McKinney, and surrounding areas.
-Floors To Ceiling Restoration is your one-contractor solution from mitigation to rebuild.
+Floors To Ceiling Restoration is your one-stop contractor solution, from mitigation to rebuild.

 FAQs About Acting Quickly After Water Damage